 Our purpose is to promote a unique experience of choice, lifestyle and belonging for all people as they age.
 Our services span across Australia in twenty one residential aged care centres, seven retirement villages, one respite centre, and home care services.

-We respect each individual and the rich lives that they have lead, so our care is centred around their needs and preferences, not ours.
-The aged care we provide ensures people are healthy, comfortable and, above all, loved.
+We respect each individual and the rich lives that they have led, so our care is centred around their needs and preferences, not ours.
+Our person-centred care ensures people are healthy, comfortable and, above all, loved.

-Through our commitment to reconciliation, The Salvation Army acknowledges the First Nations peoples of Australia as the traditional custodians of this land.
-We further acknowledge and pay our respects to past and present Elders, giving thanks for their wisdom that has sustained their people since the beginning of time, and we pledge to support emerging and future generations.
+Through our commitment to reconciliation, The Salvation Army acknowledges the First Nations peoples of Australia as the Traditional Owners of country throughout Australia and recognises their continuing connection to land, waters and community.
+We pay our respects to them and their cultures; and to elders past, present and emerging.

 The Salvation Army is a Christian movement dedicated to sharing the love of Jesus.
 We share the love of Jesus by: